 I have a number of mystery series described on this blog, so I thought that I’d set aside a special area to put the order of the books in each series.
 Sometimes my blog posts are out of order by mistake or because I didn’t have a copy of a certain book at the time when I was talking about the rest of the series it belongs to.

+I’ve put the various series I’ve covered into different categories.
 This section will probably expand later as I add more series.

 Basil is a mouse who lives with Sherlock Holmes and solves cases just like he does.
 By Eve Titus.